Skip to main content

 • If you have a small apartment, consider whether you should adopt a less active cat (usually an older cat), or if you can devote enough time to play to keep your cat engaged and healthy.

 • If you have a very large home, an overly fearful cat may find it overwhelming and spend much of their time hiding.
-Introducing a shy cat in this home would require giving him one room to get comfortable with in the beginning, and then slowly expanding the amount of space he has access to.
+To introduce a shy cat to a large living space, start off by getting them comfortable with one room at first, then slowly expand the amount of space they have access to as they show comfort.
+It's best to take it one room at a time.

 How often are you home?

-• Another option is to adopt two cats instead of one, so they can keep each other company, and keep each other engaged through playtime and companionship.
-An excellent option is to adopt cats who have come into the shelter as a pair and have a history of getting along well.
-Or you could adopt one cat and then come back a month or two later, after your cat has settled in, and adopt a suitable companion.
+• Consider adopting two cats instead of one, so they can keep each other company, and keep each other engaged through playtime and companionship.
+An excellent option is to adopt kittens, who thrive when developing with a buddy!

 Do you have people over often?

-• If you like to regularly host guests at your home, you should look to adopt an outgoing or independent cat — one who will enjoy the extra attention or happily ignore it.
+• If you regularly host guests at your home, look to adopt an outgoing or independent cat — one who will enjoy the extra attention or be indifferent to the company.

 How much grooming are you willing to do?